What You Need to Know

 Is all Kimchi halal?

-Not all Kimchi is halal; check the ingredients for non-halal additives.
+Not all Kimchi is halal; it depends on the ingredients used, particularly the presence of fish sauce.

 Check Kimchi on Other Diets